adipandas/adipandas.github.io/_posts/2020-01-01-quaternion-rotation.md

 $$q^{A}_{B}$$ describes the orientation of frame $$B$$ relative to frame $$A$$.

-**Quaternion arthematic requires the quaternion describing orientation to be of unit length.**
+**Quaternion arithmetic requires the quaternion describing orientation to be of unit length.**
 Therefore, quaternions are first normalized to have a magnitude of 1.

 $$\parallel q \parallel_2 = 1$$